 You have to tell me.

-This is Our Youth (Kenneth Lonergan) – 20’s
+This Is Our Youth (By Kenneth Lonergan)

-JESSICA: Well…OK…It’s just – This is getting a little weird now, because when I talked to Valerie, she asked me if anything happened with us last night, and for some reason, I guess I didn’t really tell her that anything did.
+Well…OK…It’s just – This is getting a little weird now, because when I talked to Valerie, she asked me if anything happened with us last night, and for some reason, I guess I didn’t really tell her that anything did.
 So now she’s gonna talk to Dennis and I’m gonna look like a total liar to someone I’m just starting to be close friends with and who I really care about!
 But honestly, Warren?
 I really don’t care who you told, or what you told them, because people are gonna think whatever they think and you know what?
 There’s nothing I can do about it.
 I should just really listen to my instincts, you know?
 Because your instincts are never wrong.
 And it was totally against my instinct to come over here last night, and it was definitely against my instinct to sleep with you, but I did and it’s too late.
 And now my Mom is totally furious at me, I probably ruined my friendship with Valerie, and now like Dennis thinks I’m like easy pickings or something!
 And it’s not like I even care what he thinks, OK?
 Because I don’t actually know him.
 Or you.
 Or Valerie for that matter!
 So it really doesn’t matter!
 I’ve made new friends before and I can make more new friends now if I have to.
 So let’s forget the whole thing ever happened, you can chalk one up in your book, or whatever – and I’ll just know better next time!
 Hopefully.
 OK?

-CHARLOTTE: I’m stood at the front of the class and I feel like I’m drowning.
+I’m stood at the front of the class and I feel like I’m drowning.
 I’m staring out at them, and I’m thinking who the fuck are you lot anyway?
 I look at them, but I can’t see children, I can just see the colour of their jumpers, smudges where their faces should be.
 Behind me, today’s date is written on the board.
 I’m trying to pretend I don’t know what it means.
 It’s hot and the classroom stinks, and the clock’s broken and the work stuck up on the walls is old and the corners are coming away and the kids are screaming.
 I’m trying to remember why I wanted to do this in the first place.
 You can’t inspire minds on a timetable like this.
 I think I’m miserable, Tony.
 I mean, I stand in the staffroom in between classes and smile along with the others, but they’re all so bitter, Tony.
 They’re all so fuckin’ hateful.
 Thirty years in the job, and they hate everything about it, but it’s too late for them to get a new job and I’m pretty sure that secretly they hope the kids’ll come to nothing.
 I mean it.
 You should hear the way they talk about them.
 No wonder the kids are killing each other over postcodes, or getting sick at the thought of not being famous.
 The classroom’s hot, and I’m staring at the kids, and I’m remembering us lot when we was at school – moving through the corridors like we was the fuckin’ Roman empire.
 I’m remembering how it felt to be fifteen, us lot, in a party, feeling like the world was ours, like we fuckin’ owned it.
 I’m remembering how we cared about each other, how we got in fights for each other and robbed Tescos and built fires and got off our faces, it was exciting, wasn’t it?
 It felt real.
 What even happened to us?
 We go parties now, and we’ve got nothing to say to each other ’til we’re fucked.
 And even then.
 We spend hours talking about parties from before, things that happened to us once, we spend life retelling life and it’s pointless and boring.

 Male Monologues for Young Adults

-This is Our Youth (Kenneth Lonergan) – 19
+This is Our Youth (By Kenneth Lonergan)

-WARREN: I don’t really get what you’re upset about.
+I don’t really get what you’re upset about.
 I thought we had a really good time together and I was actually in a fairly Up state of mind for once.